Updated July 25, 2023

 To form a new business entity we have many options either to start it as a sole proprietorship, joint ventures, partnerships, private Limited Company (PVT), trust, estates, limited liability company (LLP).
 This depends on the requirement of the parties who want to start their business and in which circumstances they are.
 Here we will understand the partnership and its types.
 If multiple parties together want to do business, they entered into a legal agreement called a partnership agreement to form a partnership firm.

 All the parties who form the partnership firm will be called as partners.
-The structure of the partnership agreement will depend on partners, decided mutually about their participation in the firm and willingness to take liability.
-There are two major types of partners; General partner and limited partners.
+The structure of the partnership agreement will depend on partners, decided mutually about their participation in the firm, and willingness to take liability.
+There are two major types of partners; General partners and limited partners.
 It is very important for the people who want to start a business and want to form a partnership firm; they need to understand the types of partners before starting it.

 Who is a Limited Partner?

 Who is General Partner?

 The general partners have unlimited liability associated with the financial matter of the entity, this means the general partner’s asset also considered for settlement of the debt in case of insolvency of the entity.
 We can say that the general partner is the owner of the partnership firm.
-A general partner can act on behalf of the entity and general partners play an important role in the entity’s operations, management control, administration and any kind decision making for the entity, sometimes acts as a managing partner.
+A general partner can act on behalf of the entity and general partners play an important role in the entity’s operations, management control, administration, and any kind of decision making for the entity, sometimes acts as a managing partner.

 General partners have all the rights to participate in the management.
 The profits and losses in the general partnership will be shared based on the partnership agreement; they can also be paid by way of a management fee.
 A management fee means the percentage of the total amount of the fund’s capital.
 This percentage is fixed.
 The fee range could be between 1% to 2% annually of the capital committed.
 Some partnerships elect a company board to control and manage the entity.